 Recently on Jul 22, 2019, on Monday at 2.43 pm, Chandrayaan-2- India’s second lunar exploration mission, took off its way to the Moon.
 Now, ISRO is gearing up for India’s first mission to the Sun.

-The L1 point is the most significant of five such Lagrangian points, all of which lies partway between the Sun and the Earth — 1.5 million kilometers inside the Earth’s orbit.
+The L1 point is the most significant of five such Lagrangian points, all of which lie partway between the Sun and the Earth — 1.5 million kilometers inside the Earth’s orbit.

 The Aditya-L1 mission was initially christened Aditya-1 and was imagined as a 400-kg class satellite conveying just one payload: the Visible Emission Line Coronagraph.
 It was scheduled to be propelled in an 800-kilometer low-earth orbit.

-Aditya-L1 with additional experiments can now provide observations of Sun’s Photosphere (soft and hard X-ray), Chromosphere (UV) and the corona (Visible and NIR).
-In addition, particle payloads will study the particle flux emanating from the Sun and reaching the L1 orbit, and the magnetometer payload will measure the variation in magnetic field strength at the halo orbit around L1.
+Aditya-L1, with additional experiments, can now provide observations of the Sun’s Photosphere (soft and hard X-ray), Chromosphere (UV), and the Corona (Visible and NIR).
+In addition, particle payloads will study the particle flux emanating from the Sun and reaching the L1 orbit.
+The magnetometer payload will measure the variation in magnetic field strength at the halo orbit around L1.
 These payloads have to be placed outside the interference from the Earth’s magnetic field and could not have been useful in the low earth orbit.